Call MVCC Admissions

 This internship provides a variety of practical experiences such as hotel front office procedures, telecommunications, guest reception, cash handling and control, housekeeping, and convention sales and services.
 Field supervisors and MVCC program coordinators evaluate student performance.
-A minimum of nine hours per week over fifteen weeks, or a total of 135 hours is required for successful completion.
+A minimum of six hours per week over fifteen weeks, or a total of 90 hours is required for successful completion.
 See when this course is offered ...

 This course provides an overview of the role of human resources in the food service and lodging industries.
 Topics include employee job description, recruitment, orientation, training, performance appraisal, and compensation.
 Current federal legislation and labor relations are presented with emphasis on EEO laws, OSHA standards, and union negotiation and grievance processes.
-Prerequisite: HT101 Introduction to the Hospitality Industry.
 See when this course is offered ...

 Restricted Program Elective - 3-4 Credits from list below

 This basic law course investigates the application of law to societal and business relationships through a study of the concept of commercial law and its sources, the law of contracts, the law of sales, and the law of negotiable instruments.
 Lecture, class discussion, and case study comprise the primary methods of instruction In the effort to develop awareness of the logic and application of the law.
 See when this course is offered ...